ghankerson/origins-conscioussness/intro.md

 Origins and History of Consciousness" is such a fascinating book on so many levels.
 Jungian's like Neumann have an understanding of human history and in particular Western history and its influence on the individual that is more comprehensive than anything I have seen.
 They can cut through thousands of years of history and find the themes that still heavily influence us today.
 I am also fascinated with Jung's incorporation of myth into his work on the psyche and the collective unconscious.
 I became even more interested in reading this book when seeing Jung's forward where Jung states "if I were granted a second lease on life I would start to ... sift out all those 'beginnings without continuation' and knead them into a whole.
 This difficult and meritorious task the author has performed with outstanding success."
 It seems even Jung is suggesting this is the book to read.
 Who am I to differ?

 As intriguing as I have found this book it is a difficult read.
-I am not a Jungian Analyst so I am learning as I go.
-I have started the book over five times.
-Although re-reading has helped me understand a good deal more of the concepts Neumann puts forth, but sometimes each page can be challenging.
-I have recently broken up the sidewalk on the east side of my house and reading each page of the book at times feels analogous to hauling off a large chunk of concrete.
-I found myself wishing for a discussion of the book.
+I am an amateur in the non-pejorative sense of the word - this is a labor of love.
 Many popular books like the Harry Potter and Game of Thrones series have podcasts where podcasters go through a book chapter by chapter and offer analysis.
-I haven't found such a resource online as of it yet.
+I haven't found such a resource as of it yet.
 So the next best thing is to do this myself.
-This is an ambitious intellectual task and I will probably lack the expertise to do job a good Jungian Analyst would do but the process will be enlightening for me as I hope it is for you..
+This is an ambitious intellectual task and I hope the process will be enlightening for me and for you.

 * Back to Peterson's interpretation of the Lion King.
 I think he is